taddmencer/taddmencer.github.io/about.md

 >   Naturally, that wasn’t used.
 A much more professional and business-like text
 >   was sent.
 However, it was fun to just cut loose.

 Naturally, that wasn’t used.
-A much more professional and business-like text was sent.
+A much more professional and a business-like text was sent.
 However, it was fun to just cut loose.

 So what is the real version?
 Who is Tadd Mencer, really?

 I’m a creative developer who has worn many hats in his professional career.
-If I was to list them out .. well, let’s list some out in no particular order!
+If I was to list them out ... well, let’s list some out in no particular order!

 |
 |-----------------|-------------------|---------------------|------------|